tdhoward/pyTypo/Readme.md

 # More information
 Average typing speed is between 38-40 WPM  (or 190 - 200 characters per minute).
 This translates to an average of 300ms between characters, but the maximum speed varies greatly.
-Average accuracy is 8 typos for every 100 words typed, or about 3.2 typos per minute on average.
+Average normal accuracy is 8 typos for every 100 words typed, or about 3.2 typos per minute on average.